holadepo/docs/astro/secrets-backend.md

 #### Step 1: Write an Airflow variable or connection to AWS Parameter Store

 To start, add an Airflow variable or connection as a secret to Parameter Store for testing.
 You will use this secret to test your backend's functionality in Step 3, so it can be either a real or placeholder value.
-For instructions, read AWS documentation on how to do so via the [AWS Systems Manager Console](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html), the [AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/param-create-cli.html), or [Tools for Windows PowerShell](https://docs.aws.amazon.com/systems-manager/latest/userguide/param-create-ps.html).
+For instructions, read AWS documentation on how to do so with the [AWS Systems Manager Console](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html), the [AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/param-create-cli.html), or [Tools for Windows PowerShell](https://docs.aws.amazon.com/systems-manager/latest/userguide/param-create-ps.html).

 Variables and connections should live at `/airflow/variables` and `/airflow/connections`, respectively.
 For example, if you're setting a secret variable with the key `my_secret`, it should exist at `/airflow/connections/my_secret`.